 Apple’s letter issued back in November indicates that the company is interested in being a part of the autonomous automobile movement, pointing out that the “new entrants” to the auto industry should have the same rights and priorities as the established ones.

 “Apple uses machine learning to make its products and services smarter, more intuitive, and more personal.
 The company is investing heavily in the study of machine learning and automation, and it excited about the potential of automated system in many areas, including transportation”.

 The application continues that “Apple commends the Department of Transportation and NHTSA for facilitating a national conversation about the safe and ethical development and deployment of automated vehicles”.
-The letter was signed by director of product integrity Mr. Steve Kenner and hints that Apple is keen to enter into the automobile space soon.
+The letter was signed by a director of product integrity Mr. Steve Kenner and hints that Apple is keen to enter the automobile space soon.